 The early results of this trial and the experience of other communities are positive.
 City Council has also approved the installation of pre-wetting equipment on the City's remaining sanders, which hopefully will reduce the volume of abrasive and de-icer use in all areas of the City.
 By spraying liquid de-icer on sand or salt our expectation is that the sand will stick to a cold and dry pavement or will embed into the icy surface due to the de-icer coating on the sand or salt.
 Other agencies have been able to reduce their use of abrasives and salt by approximately 30% by prewetting.
 The liquid used in Pre-wetting is the same that is used in Ant-icing and as noted above.

 Each winter Roads Division of the City of Prince George Public Works Department has the responsibility for maintaining over 630 kilometres of roads and over 150 kilometres of sidewalks within the Municipality.
 We endeavor to accomplish this task in the most cost-effective manner possible while still maintaining high levels of service to the community.

 Find out more about Snow Operations...

 Street Sweeping Operations

-Each spring, the Operations Division of the City of Prince Development Services Department is responsible for the cleanup of approximately 550 km of paved road and 150 km of sidewalk.
+Each spring, the Roads Division of the City of Prince Public Works Department is responsible for the cleanup of approximately 550 km of paved road and 150 km of sidewalk.
 We endeavor to accomplish this task in the most cost effective manner possible while maintaining a high level of service to the residents of Prince George.